poloarol/py-hangman/README.md

 # py-Hangman

 A python implementation of the hangman game.
+Complemented with a rule-based NLP system.

 ## Implementation
+### Human Player
 1. Obtains a list of 5 to 7 letter words MIT's word API
 2. A word in randonly selected for the list
 3. User guesses the word, character by character but has